alshedivat/al-folio/_posts/2023-11-03-dtm1_vs_icesat2.md

 While systematic errors can be addressed through bias correction, both DEMs and ICESat-2 data inherently contain random errors constrained by the physical characteristics of the measurement systems.
 Consequently, instances of negative snow depth are an unavoidable artifact of this uncertainty.
 To mitigate the impact of these outliers on the distribution's tail, one potential solution is to use these negative snow depth measurements to iteratively correct $$dh$$ However, this approach is fraught with risks,

 In my attempts, this method introduced considerable noise into the data.
 An alternative strategy is implementing stricter quality control measures to minimize the occurrence of negative snow depths.
 I employed a 10% quantile-based cutoff for values below zero, enhancing the reliability of statistical inferences for snow depth estimation.
 For instance, we set a cutting-off value of -0.54 m, we include 90% measurements with DTM1 as reference DEM; -0.88 m for GLO30 in my last run.

+### What if the DEM is not snow-free

+This is a big concern in high-elevation areas, where the snow patch remains until September.
+The bias correction is trained by ICESat-2 snow-free segments.
+Technically there is a possibility for correcting the surface to snow-free condition like ICESat-2 snow-free segments.
+But this correction is pretty weak because (1) there are also very few snow-free segments available in high-elevation areas.
+(2) The terrain parameters are calculated from DEM.
+And the feature space is also contaminated.
+Therefore, I regarded this type of negative skewness as the last residual to be addressed.